OnlineCop/kqlives/KQ/maps/readme.txt

 Mapdraw: a map editor for KQ
-Mapdump: a .MAP to .PCX image extractor
+Mapdump: a .MAP to .PCX (or .BMP) image extractor
 Mapdiff: a map comparison utility

 Thank you in your interest in the KQ game's map tools: